xdrdak/wardrobe/README.md

 You can quickly initialize a `.wardrobe` folder structure via the `wardrobe init` command.

+Included in the initialized wardrobe folder is a sample script.

 ## .wardrobe structure

 The structure of `.wardrobe` is pretty straight forward.